Spanner In The Works

 Consult with the shedders from your shed to decide whether your shed wishes to run a “Spanner in the Works?” event.
 This link will provide the information you need to make this decision – Overall Outline.
 It will take some time and effort on the part of your shed.

 Contact your local Health Service to get them involved.
 You will need some of their staff to be able to carry out the screening process and advise participants re their health needs.
-This link will provide a document for you to give to the Health Service for their consideration – Overall Outline.
 When looking for you local Health Services they might be called:

 - Community Health Service/Centre